fabacab/inline-gdocs-viewer/readme.txt

 To use DataTables customization options, you must not supply the `no-datatables` class.

-The **complete list of DataTables customization attributes** is below.
+The **complete list of core DataTables customization attributes** is below.
 Please refer to the [DataTables Options reference](https://datatables.net/reference/option/) for more information about each particular option.

 * `datatables_auto_width`
 * `datatables_defer_render`